lewismj/tiki_scala/docs/src/main/tut/index.md

 section: "home"
 ---

-tiki is a library for functional graph algorithms.
-It is a new project, currently under development (pre-alpha).
+tiki is a library for functional graph algorithms, currently under development.

 ## Introduction